$L_{\infty}$ norm minimization for nowhere-zero integer eigenvectors of the block graphs of Steiner triple systems and Johnson graphs: Definitions and notations

 The blocks of any $q$-ary STS, $q\geq 1$, of order $n$ could be treated as a set of vertices of $J_q(n,3)$.
-So the block intersection graph can be viewed as the subgraph induced by the blocks of STS in the distance-$2$ graph of $J_q(n,3)$.
-A Steiner triple system is called {\it resolvable} if its blocks are parted into {\it parallel classes}, i.e. collections of pairwise nonintersecting blocks with the size of each class equal to $\frac{n}{3}$.
+So the block intersection graph can be viewed as the subgraph of the distance-$2$ graph of $J_q(n,3)$ induced by the blocks of STS.